Reinforcement Learning Fine-Tuning Enhances Activation Intensity and Diversity in the Internal Circuitry of LLMs: Experiment

-\paragraph{Pathway Engagement Induced by RL Fine-tuning.} As shown in our main results (Table~\ref{tab:main_table}), RL fine-tuning consistently increases \text{Act.Intens.}, meaning that individual edges tend to fire more strongly and a larger set of pathways becomes active.
+\paragraph{Pathway Engagement Induced by RL Fine-tuning.} As shown in our main results (Table~\ref{tab:main_table}), RL fine-tuning consistently increases \text{Act.Intens.} and decreases \text{Dist.Kurt.}, meaning that a substantial number of low-activation edges become more active, effectively engaging a larger set of pathways.
 This trend is observed across different models, datasets, and hyperparameter settings.
 Figure~\ref{fig:relative} illustrates this effect with a representative case: the Mistral model on the MATH dataset at $\alpha=0.5$.
-The relative change analysis highlights that many connections strengthen after PPO-based RL fine-tuning, confirming that reinforcement learning systematically enhances the propagation of internal signals. \paragraph{Diversity of Activation Patterns in Internal Representations.} In parallel, we find that \text{Info.Complex.} generally increases and \text{Dist.Kurt.} decreases after RL fine-tuning as shown in Table~\ref{tab:main_table}, indicating that activation patterns become more diverse and less concentrated.
-This is visualized in Figure~\ref{fig:compare}: panel (a) shows that across inference samples, the internal activation structures exhibit greater variability after RL, as quantified by an increase in one minus the mean correlation of edge-weight matrices between sample pairs; panel (b) further demonstrates that output-edge entropy rises across most model–dataset–hyperparameter combinations.
-Together, these results indicate that RL enriches the connectivity structure of the internal circuitry, leading to more robust and flexible information flow.
-A notable exception is Qwen2.5 with DPO, which displays frequent deviations from the trends observed in other online RL models.
-This suggests that DPO, unlike PPO or GRPO, does not reliably induce the same internal diversity enhancements, underscoring the methodological gap between static DPO training and dynamic online RL approaches.
+The relative change analysis highlights that many connections strengthen after PPO-based RL fine-tuning, confirming that reinforcement learning systematically enhances the propagation of internal signals. \paragraph{Diversity of Activation Patterns in Internal Representations.} In parallel, we find that \text{Info.Complex.} generally increases and \text{Dist.Kurt.} decreases after RL fine-tuning as shown in Table~\ref{tab:main_table}, indicating that activation patterns become more diverse.
+We provide further visualization results relevant to this conclusion, as illustrated in Figure~\ref{fig:compare}: panel (a) shows that across inference samples, the internal activation structures exhibit greater variability after RL, as quantified by an increase in one minus the mean correlation of edge-weight matrices between sample pairs, and panel (b) further demonstrates that output-edge entropy rises across most model–dataset–hyperparameter combinations.
+Together, these results indicate that RL enriches the connectivity structure of the internal circuitry, leading to more robust and flexible information flow essential for logical deduction.
+Furthermore, as shown in Figure \ref{fig:compare}, panel (a), the Qwen2.5 series models trained with the DPO algorithm also exhibit a certain degree of improvement in diversity.
+However, the magnitude of this improvement is relatively lower than that of models trained with other online RL methods.

+Based on Equation~(\ref{eq4}), we can interpret the observed phenomena by analyzing the fundamental differences in the support of the sampling distribution $\mathcal{D}$ and the properties of the gradient coefficient $GC_{\mathcal{A}}$ across SFT, Online RL, and DPO.